johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Performance Maneuvers - Ground Reference Maneuvers.md

 	4. Lack of rudder coordination
 	5. Failure to maintain altitude or airspeed throughout the maneuver

+### Completion Standards
-### Completion StandardsClient must demonstrate the ability to choose an approriate location, select a safe entry speed, and perform the maneuvers to ACS standards.
+Client must demonstrate the ability to choose an approriate location, select a safe entry speed, and perform the maneuvers to ACS standards.
 Tolerances: &plusmn;100 feet, &plusmn;10 knots, &plusmn;5 degrees bank, &plusmn;10 degrees heading on rollout.

+### Required Homework
-**Required Homework:** None
+ None

+### Recommended Homework
-**Recommended Homework:** None
+None

 *Return to [[~ PPL Lesson Plan Outline|Table of Contents]]^*